-This year the fair will almost 70 different foods on a stick.
-The list includes peanut butter and jelly, smoothies, caprese salad, and more.
+This year the fair will more than 60 different foods on a stick.
+The list includes peanut butter and jelly, smoothies, caprese salad and more.
 One of my favorites is the now-defunct Fair Square, but there are still plenty of treats to enjoy.
-You can see a complete offerings here.
+You can see a complete list of all the Iowa State Fair foods on a stick here.

 Bauder’s Peppermint Ice Cream Bar

-Let’s be honest, one of the main draws of the Iowa State Fair is it’s outlandish culinary creations.
+Let’s be honest.
+One of the main draws of the fair is its outlandish culinary creations.
 While there’s a lot to enjoy, my sweet tooth typically wins out on fair day.

 Personally, my favorite treat is the Bauder’s Pharmacy Peppermint Ice Cream Bar.
 This frozen treat is a delicious, gooey mess of brownie, chocolate fudge and homemade peppermint ice cream sure to satisfy your cravings and cool you off in the August heat.